Contact Info

 Sign up for our newsletter to receive program opportunities and updates!

-Santa Fe is renowned as a center of art, set in one of the nation’s most historic communities.
-Its reputation as a city of art comes in no small part from the wealth of art in public places.
+Santa Fe’s storied reputation as a city of art comes in no small part from the wealth of art in public places.

-The Arts and Culture Department implements the Art in Public Places program.
+The Arts and Culture Department implements the Art in Public Places program, in collaboration with the Arts Commission.

 Public Art Portfolio